Never Be the Same Again (Ghostface Killah song)

 "Never Be the Same Again" is the lead single from the album Bulletproof Wallets by Ghostface Killah.
 The single features fellow Wu-Tang Clan member Raekwon and Carl Thomas.
 The single features a heavy R&B vibe, a departure from Ghost's normal output.

 The song was later added to his greatest hits album Shaolin's Finest.

-Lyrical & music video content
+Lyrical and music video content

 Described as a "sappy love song", "Never Be the Same Again" is a departure for Ghost's usual street-oriented output.
 The video shows Ghost and his girl, played by actress LisaRaye, in a courtroom with Judge Mills Lane presiding.